-- 19.9.9 Staff handling claims disputes should be experienced in claims handling and be appropriately qualified.
-Adjusters should be able to make recommendations, independent of the insurers' instructions, on the settlement of individual claims. - 19.9.10 Dispute resolution procedures should follow a balanced approach, bearing in mind the legitimate interests of all parties involved.
+- 19.10.9 In the course of claims settlement, a dispute may arise between the claimant and the insurer on the claims settlement amount, or coverage.
+Staff handling claims disputes should be experienced in claims handling and be appropriately qualified. - 19.10.10 Dispute resolution procedures should follow a balanced and impartial approach, bearing in mind the legitimate interests of all parties involved.
 Procedures should avoid being overly complicated, such as having burdensome paperwork requirements.
-Decisions should include the reasoning in clear language relating closely to the specific disputable issues. - 19.9.11 Supervisors may encourage insurers to ensure that relevant policies are in place by establishing a Claims Redress Committee acting as an appellate body within the insurer to promote fair play and objectivity in the decisions.
+Decisions should include the reasoning in clear language relating closely to the specific disputable issues.

+19.10.11 Supervisors may encourage insurers to have mechanisms in place to review claims disputes within the insurer to promote fair play and objectivity in the decisions.